-- reducing portfolio risk where there is evidence of an increase in severity - drastically reducing exposure to secondary perils clearly linked to global warming, particularly if they are difficult to model; - increased prudence in triggering operations based on aggregate annual loss thresholds, which are more exposed to an increase in the frequency of natural events.
+- reducing portfolio risk where there is evidence of an increase in severity, - drastically reducing exposure to secondary perils clearly linked to global warming, particularly if they are difficult to model, - increased prudence in triggering operations based on aggregate annual loss thresholds, which are more exposed to an increase in the frequency of natural events.

-SCOR Investment Partners applies normative and sector-specific restrictions in its investment universe in order to align with its values and with the applicable regulations.
+In addition to the exclusions linked to fossil fuels mentioned above, SCOR Investment Partners applies restrictions to its investment universe.
+The exclusions are normative and sector-based in order to align with its values and with current regulations.